 Understanding Delta Air Lines's Unusual Options Activity

-On Friday, shares of Delta Air Lines (NYSE:DAL) saw unusual options activity.
-After the option alert, the stock price moved down to $43.93.
+Shares of Delta Air Lines (NYSE:DAL) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $43.65.

 - Sentiment: BULLISH